mkuthan/mkuthan.github.io/_posts/2024-09-12-fundamentals-of-software-architecture.md

 Static connascence is preferred over dynamic connascence within a code base.

-## Provide an example of an operational characteristic
+## Give an example of an operational characteristic

+* Availability
-Availability, Continuity (disaster recovery capability), Performance, Recoverability, Reliability/safety, Robustness, Scalability
+* Continuity (disaster recovery capability)
+* Performance
+* Recoverability
+* Reliability/safety
+* Robustness
+* Scalability

-## Provide an example of a structural characteristic
+## Give an example of a structural characteristic

+* Configurability
+* Extensibility
+* Installability
-Configurability, Extensibility, Installability, Leverageability/reuse (ability to reuse common components), Localization, Maintainability, Portability, Upgradeability
+* Leverageability (ability to reuse common components)
+* Localization
+* Maintainability
+* Portability
+* Upgradeability

-## Provide an example of a cross-cutting characteristic
+## Give an example of a cross-cutting characteristic

+* Accessibility
+* Archivability (will the data need to be archived or deleted after a period of time)
+* Authentication
+* Authorization
+* Legal
+* Privacy
+* Security
+* Supportability
-Accessibility, Archivability (Will the data need to be archived or deleted after a period of time), Authentication, Authorization, Legal, Privacy, Security, Supportability, Usability/achievability (Level of training required for users to achieve their goals with the application)
+* Usability/achievability (level of training required for users to achieve their goals with the application)

 ## Why it's a good practice to limit the number of characteristics an architecture should support

 * Avoiding complexity - keep the architecture simpler and more understandable
 * Resource allocation - ensures that these resources are effectively allocated to the most critical aspects of the system
 * Trade-off management - ensure that the system meets its most important goals without being overburdened by conflicting requirements

+## What's an architectural quantum

+It refers to the smallest unit of an architecture that can be independently deployed and tested, encompassing all the necessary components to fulfill a specific business function.

+## What's the difference between technical partitioning and domain partitioning

+Technical partitioning focuses on technical roles, while domain partitioning focuses on business functionality.
+Domain partitioning often makes it easier to manage changes in business requirements, whereas technical partitioning can complicate changes due to inter-layer dependencies.

+## Under what circumstances would technical partitioning be a better choice over domain partitioning

+* Small or simple applications
+* Homogeneous teams, for example: front-end developers, back-end developers
+* Legacy systems with technical partitioning
+* Standardized processes, for example: compliance with certain regulations or industry standards
+* Performance optimization

+## List the eight fallacies of distributed computing

+1. The network is reliable
+2. Latency is zero
+3. Bandwidth is infinite
+4. The network is secure
+5. Topology doesn’t change
+6. There is one administrator
+7. Transport cost is zero
+8. The network is homogeneous

+## What's stamp coupling

+Stamp coupling, also known as data-structured coupling, occurs when modules share a composite data structure and use only parts of it.
+This can lead to issues where changes in the unused parts of the data structure might affect the module that doesn’t need those parts.

+## What's the difference between an open layer and a closed layer

+An open layer allows requests to bypass it and directly access any layer below it.
+A closed layer requires that all requests pass through it before reaching any lower layer.

+## What's the architecture sinkhole anti-pattern

+The architecture sinkhole anti-pattern occurs when requests pass through multiple layers of an architecture without any significant processing or logic being applied at each layer.
+Essentially, the layers act as mere pass-throughs, adding unnecessary complexity and overhead without providing any real value.